harirajeev/GenAIProduction/README.md

 - 𝗠𝗲𝗱𝗶𝘂𝗺: 1 to 10 billion parameters
 - 𝗟𝗮𝗿𝗴𝗲: 10 to 100 billion parameters
 - 𝗩𝗲𝗿𝘆 𝗟𝗮𝗿𝗴𝗲: > 100 billion parameters

+## Metrics:
+- Recall: the fraction of the nearest neighbors found by the algorithm.
+- Query per second (QPS): the number of queries the algorithm can handle per second.
+This is crucial for high-traffic applications.
+- Build time: the time required to build the index.
+This metric is important especially if you need to frequently update your index (e.g. because your data changes).
+- Index size: the size of the index created by the algorithm, which is crucial for assessing its scalability and storage requirements.